 What is the NAWCC?

 The National Association of Watch & Clock Collectors.
 Founded by watch collectors in 1943 as a private organization dedicated to horological pursuits.
-The first Annual Meeting (later to be called Convention) was held in Philadelphia on October 28, 1944.
+The first Annual Meeting was held in Philadelphia on October 28, 1944.
 A draft of the Constitution and Bylaws was soon compiled, and the NAWCC was officially born.

 What is Horology?

 Horology is the art and science of timekeeping.

 The NAWCC's mission is to advance the art and science of horology (timekeeping).
 The NAWCC actively serves the public and supports NAWCC members by providing eductational opportunities, encouraging preservation, facilitating research, publishing horological works, providing online venues for information exchange, and sponsoring events.
 The National Watch and Clock Museum and the NAWCC Library preserve a diverse collection of timekeeping artifacts, books, and archival materials.
 The NAWCC's U.S. and International Chapters also host educational events and exhibits relating to horology.

 Since 1943 this non-profit organization has grown from 52 Charter Members to an international organization with more than 14,000 members and over 100 Chapters.